 Welcome to Japan.

-This of course leads to more employees being overworked and eventually facing serious health issues.
+This leads to more employees being overworked and eventually facing serious health issues.

 Working Yourself To Death: a Global Issue

-Let’s be honest: the global economy forces longer hours and unstable working conditions upon more and more employees every day.
+Let’s be honest: the global economy forces longer hours and unstable working conditions upon more and more employees daily.

 The effects are present in the U.S. workforce, too.